Part 2: The story continues…

 After the incident, the little girl’s parents dealt with the ‘tragedy’ as people in the village called what happened that day.

-The little girl’s parents talked to their daughter about how she had to protect the crop for the villagers and from the buffalo.
-Because the village guards had warned her parents if the same thing happened again, they would have to ban their family buffalo from going to the rice paddies.
+The little girl’s parents talked to their daughter about how she had to protect the crop for the villagers.
+And for the buffalo, the village guards had warned her parents.
+If the same thing happened again, they would have to ban their family buffalo from going to the rice paddies.
 If this happened, they would have nowhere else to feed the buffalo.

 The little girl seemed to understand the situation, she was no longer crying or sleeping on the back of the buffalo since that day.
 She wanted to look after the buffalo and would want to see the buffalo turn into a big, fat, healthy buffalo.
 Because the buffalo was now pregnant.